 Direct Routing - definitions and RFC standards

-This article describes how Teams Phone Direct Routing implements RFC-standard protocols.
+This article describes how Teams Phone Direct Routing uses standard protocols defined by the Internet Engineering Task Force's Requests for Comments (RFC).
 This article is intended for voice administrators who are responsible for configuring the connection between the on-premises Session Border Controller (SBC) and the Session Initiation Protocol (SIP) proxy service.

 The customer SBC interfaces with the following components in the Microsoft Teams backend: